 - The person is experiencing sleep disturbance (for example he feels difficulty falling or staying asleep)

-Anxiety, worry, or physical symptoms causes problems in daily life such as work or relationships.
+Anxiety, worry, or physical symptoms can disrupt daily life activities such as work or relationships.

-For a proper diagnosis, it needs a comprehensive evaluation that includes a detailed interview, physical examination, and possibly laboratory tests.
+This evaluation typically involves a detailed interview, physical examination, and possibly laboratory tests.

 What is the GAD-7 screening tool?